PAMGuard/PAMGuard/readme.md

 PAMGuard connects with hardware such as various GPS and AIS systems and a multitude of different sound cards (e.g. [National Instruments](www.ni.com) devices, [SAIL DAQ cards](www.smruconsulting.com/contact-us), almost all ASIO sound cards and standard computer sound cards) for real time data collection and processing.
 PAMGuard also works with some very bespoke hardware such as [DIFAR Sonobuoys]();

 ### Real time operation
 PAMGuard takes advantage of multi-core processors to run multiple signal processing automatic analysis algorithms in real time to detect whales, dolphins, bats etc. Data are shown in different displays, including interactive spectrograms and maps.
 You might be using PAMGuard for simply viewing a spectrogram and making recordings or running deep learning algorithms for multiple species and localising the results to view locations on a map.
-Whatever acosutic workflow a user creates, PAMGuard can run it in real time.
+Whatever acoustic workflow a user creates, PAMGuard can run it in real time.

 ### Support for compressed audio
 PAMGuard supports processing audio data from standard files (e.g. wav, aif) and also compressed files (e.g. .flac and .sud).
 Note that sud files are created on SoundTraps widely used marine recorders and can be read by PAMGuard without decompressing - PAMGuard will automatically import click detections if present in sud files.
 PAMGuard also supports importing detection data from CPODs and FPODs.

 ### Comprehensive data management system
 PAMGuard is designed to collect/process data from large acoustic datasets.
 PAMGuard stores data in an SQLite databases and "Binary" files.
 The database stores important metadata such as when data has been processed and some low volume data streams such as GPS.
-Binary files are not human readable but efficient to access - PAMGuard stores detection data (e.g. clicks, whistles, noise, etc) in these files. this allows PAMGuard to rapidly access data from large datasets.
-Data from binary files can be viewed in PAMGuard viewer mode or can be exported to MATLAB using the PAMGuard-MATLAB library or the exported to R using the R PAMBinaries package.
+Binary files are not human readable but efficient to access - PAMGuard stores detection data (e.g. clicks, whistles, noise, etc) in these files.
+This allows PAMGuard to rapidly access data from large datasets.
+Data from binary files can be viewed in PAMGuard viewer mode or can be exported to MATLAB using the [PAMGuard-MATLAB](https://github.com/PAMGuard/PAMGuardMatlab) library or the exported to R using the R [PAMBinaries](https://github.com/TaikiSan21/PamBinaries) package.

 ### Access to detection and classification algorithms
 PAMGuard allows users to integrate automated detection and classification algorithms directly into their acoustic workflow.
 There are a multitude of different algorithms to choose from, including a basic click detector, whistle and moan detector, GPL detector, click train detectors and many others.
 The idea behind PAMGuard is allow researchers to access open source state-of-the-art algorithms developed within the scientific community - if you want to contribute and get your algorithm into PAMGuard get in touch.

 ![PAMGuard click detector](./src/Resources/screenshots/Click_detector_screenshot.png)

-_The PAMGuard click detector can be used to detect transient sonunds such as echolocation clicks.
-It also automatically loclaises click bearings for closely spaced hydrophones._
+_The PAMGuard click detector can be used to detect transient sounds such as echolocation clicks.
+It also automatically localises click bearings for closely spaced hydrophones._

 ### Localisation
 PAMGuard has a multitude of different options for acoustic localisation.
 There's a comprehensive beam forming module for beam forming arrays, a large aperture localiser for 3D localisation and target motion analysis for towed hydrophone arrays.